 |Distance||107 miles (173 km)|

 Thalys is a French-Belgian high-speed train company that connects the main capital cities.
-For your next train from Brussels to Amsterdam with Thalys, you can choose from these different ticket fares: Standard Mini, Standard, Comfort and Premium.
+For your next train between Brussels and Amsterdam with Thalys, you can choose from these different ticket fares: Standard Mini, Standard, Comfort and Premium.

 When you are traveling on trains from Brussels to Amsterdam, you will be covering a distance of around 107 miles (172 km).
 The quickest trip on this route is a little less than 2h and, on average, the trip will take around 2h 20min to travel north on Brussels to Amsterdam trains.